vampi62/electrostore/README.md

 - 1 - WS2812 LED controller for esp01

 ### Server Installation
+for using a stable version follow the instructions in the [docs/01_installation.md](docs/01_installation.md) file, otherwise you can follow the instructions below to install the development version.

 prerequisites:
 - docker + docker-compose
 - (recommended) traefik with docker provider and letsencrypt enabled